grascii/grascii/docs/language.rst

 Unsupported Language Features
 *****************************

-- Grascii does provide a way of distinguishing between smooth and sharp joinings.
+- Grascii does not provide a way of distinguishing between smooth and sharp joinings.
 There is no plan to make it possible to make this distinction in the future.
 - Intersection is currently not implemented.
 Proposed symbol to denote two